BlakeRhodes/NeoArcadia/Play-the-Game.md

 Most dice rolls in NeoArcadia use the following formula.

 Xd6 + Good Stuff - Bad Stuff = Degree of Success

+### Special Rule: Better Lucky, Than Dead

+- The Party may roll spend 1 LP to re-roll any single dice roll of a one.
+If that roll is a one it may be re-rolled for 1 LP, and so on until you run out of luck.

 ### Example